Detecting long-range dependence for time-varying linear models: Model assumptions

-We say the process $\mf L(t,\FF_i)$ is {\it locally stationary} (LS) on $\mathcal I$ if $\mf L(t,\FF_i)\in \mathrm{Lip}_q(\mathcal I)$ for $q\geq 2$.
+We say the process $\mf L(t,\FF_i)$ is {\it locally stationary} (LS) on $\mathcal I$ if $\mf L(t,\FF_i)\in \mathrm{Lip}_q(\mathcal I)$ for some $q\geq 2$.
 Write $\mathrm{Lip}_q=\mathrm{Lip}_q([0,1])$ for short.
-The locally stationary process offers a flexible nonparametric device to characterise the complex temporal dynamics of the error and covariate processes \eqref{uxmodel}, which has attracted considerable interest in the literature.
-This formulation of locally stationary processes is based on Bernoulli shift processes and leads to a general framework of nonlinear processes, see \cite{wu2005nonlinear}.
+The locally stationary process offers a flexible nonparametric device to characterise the complex temporal dynamics of the error and covariate processes in \eqref{uxmodel}, which is based on Bernoulli shift processes and leads to a general framework of nonlinear processes, see \cite{wu2005nonlinear}.
 Other formulations of locally stationary processes include \cite{dahlhaus1997} and \cite{nason2000wavelet}.
 See \cite{dahlhaus2019bej} for a comprehensive review.
 The physical dependence measure of the nonlinear filter $\mf L \in \mathcal{L}^q$ ($q>0$) over the interval $\mathcal I$ is defined by